gatsbyjs/gatsby/docs/blog/2017-03-03-gatsbygram-case-study/index.md

 ## What is Gatsby

-Gatsby combines the fast performance of static websites with the powerful abstractions, excellent tools, and client capabilities of the web-app world.
+Gatsby is a JavaScript web framework that combines the fast performance of static websites with the powerful abstractions, excellent tools, and client capabilities of the web-app world.

 ### Gatsby is fast